15 Pinterest Pin Design Mistakes you Must Avoid using Examples

-As a Pinterest marketing expert, I've seen countless users make common pinterest pin design mistakes that cost them valuable clicks and engagement 😵
+As a Pinterest marketing expert with +3 years of experience, I've seen countless users make the same common mistakes over and over.

 Your Pinterest pins are the digital billboards of your brand.
 Design them with care, and watch your audience grow beyond compare.